learn-co-curriculum/skills-based-js-intro-to-functions/README.md

 You should now see "Julio, hello!" in console.
 What's going on?
 "Julio" is a name, not a greeting!

-You've just illustrated an important point: **what matters with functions is not what the argument is _called_, but its location in the arguments list.**
+You've just illustrated an important point: **what matters with functions is not what the parameter is _called_, but its location in the arguments list.**

 ### Return of the Value